constellation-daq/Constellation/cxx/satellites/AidaTLU/README.md

   * E.g. handle verbosity... move to proper constellation debug output
   * Proper error catching instead of just printing `CRITICAL`
 * Make the `meson.build` file nicer, e.g. catch when cactus path is not provided.
+* I am actually not sure of the separation between initialize and configure makes sense, should some more steps be done in initialize?